Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Experiments and Analysis

-Beyond core design choices, the performance of frozen LVLMs is also sensitive to practical deployment factors such as prompt formulation and input modality, which are often overlooked in recommendation literature.
+Beyond feature extractor and integrator choices, the performance is also sensitive to practical deployment factors such as prompt formulation and input modality, which are often overlooked in recommendation literature.
 To offer an in-depth analysis of real-world applicability, we systematically investigate these factors.